WWF

 Carter Roberts (President and CEO)

 It’s one of the “world’s leading conservation organizations,” best known for its panda logo.
-Their mission is to “conserve nature and reduce the most pressing threats to the diversity of life on Earth” so that the future is one in which “people live in harmony with world wildlife.”
-It has more than 5 million members working in >100 countries.
+It’s mission is to “conserve nature and reduce the most pressing threats to the diversity of life on Earth” so that the future is one in which “people live in harmony with world wildlife.”
+It has 6 global goals;

 Program Areas: